BeeFit: Fitness & Wellness

 Quick Take

-Is Coffee Considered a Healthy Part of the Mediterranean Diet?
+Is Coffee Part of the Mediterranean Diet?

 Yes.
 In moderation, coffee is viewed as a beneficial beverage that shares key traits with the diet’s core foods: it is plant-based, rich in antioxidants, and consumed for both pleasure and health.